 Will Harrison, a rising sophomore from Westchester, NY, was playing video games in March when he got a notification that an NBA player had tested positive for COVID-19.
 Soon after, the NBA shut down the league and other professional and collegiate sports soon followed.
+There was no information about when athletes would be able to return to sports.

 For this rising sophomore who lives and breathes sports, it was the moment that he knew things were really serious.